Rosa Churcher Clarke concluded her PhD in Comparative Studies in March 2022 with the thesis Writing From The Margins: The Crónicas Of Ilse Losa.

 Rosa Churcher Clarke holds a BA degree in Spanish and Portuguese (Language and Literature) from the University of Oxford, and an MA degree in “Crossways in Cultural Narratives” from the Universities of Sheffield, Nova de Lisboa and Perpignan (Erasmus Mundus).

 She was admitted onto the PhD-COMP in 2017/2018 as an FCT scholarship holder (D/BD/135209/2017).
-Her research focuses on the crónicas of Ilse Losa, under the supervision of Professors Doris Wieser (Universty of Lisbon) and Cláudia Pazos-Alonso (University of Oxford).
+Her research focused on the crónicas of Ilse Losa, under the supervision of Professors Doris Wieser (Universty of Coimbra), Cláudia Pazos-Alonso (University of Oxford) and Gerd Hammer (University of Lisbon).

 She is a member in training of the Centre for Comparative Studies (University of Lisbon), and collaborates on the Feminisms and Sexual and Gender Dissidence in the Global South research project.